LAHSIVA/Netflix-GPT/README.md

 - useRef Hook
 - Deploying our App to production
 - Create signup user Account in Firebase
+- SignUp Authentication get AcessToken
+- SignIn Authentication get AcessToken
+- We need to use User object and store it in Redux Store
+- - npm i -D @reduxjs/toolkit
+- - npm i react-redux
+- Created Redux Store with userSlice
 # Features

 - Login/SignUp